On this page

 Diving groups are reminded that Cornwall and the Isles of Scilly have no therapeutic compression chamber, the nearest being at Derriford Hospital, Plymouth city’s main hospital and casualty unit (Tel: 01752 – 209999), having recently moved from Fort Bovisand.

-Emergencies relating to diving, including ‘missing’ or ‘overdue’ divers, ‘bends’ and ’embolisms’ should be reported direct to the Maritime Rescue Centre, Falmouth (Tel: 01326 – 317575) or on VHF.
+Emergencies relating to diving, including ‘missing’ or ‘overdue’ divers, ‘bends’ and ’embolisms’ should be reported directly to the Maritime Rescue Centre, Falmouth (Tel: 01326 – 317575) or on VHF.
 Channel 16.

 We have divided our Cornwall Diving Information into four separate diving areas.